 Simple WordPress login

-Got the essentials, listed above?
-Then you are ready to go.
+Got the essentials listed above?
+Then let’s get you logged in to the admin area of WordPress.

 The default WordPress URL is websiteaddress.com/admin.
-Try this first as it is often the best bet.
+Try this login URL first, as it is often the best bet.

 - Navigate to the WordPress URL to view the login form.